jhohertz/jhohertz.github.io/_posts/2014-06-27-welcome-to-my-actual-blog.md

 Other long term visions for Buri:

 - A public AMI that adds an installer like experience.
 Boot it up, log in to it, config forms for a given setup, save/load configs to S3, and it generates an AMI set, to that configuration, with feedback from Ansible, which provides detailed reporting on progress, boots up Asgard and off you go.
-(This is not on the horizon for a while)
+(This is not on the horizon for a while, but it should be possible, and would be a nice experience for use.)
 - There is a lot more automation on activating IAM policy, security groups, etc that could be done.
 Waiting to see what Asgard needs/provides before going there.
 - The all in one VM will be a priority to maintain.
 - While not a focus, trying not to get in the way of using the roles in Buri as "normal" Ansible is respected.
 This overlaps a bit with the all-in-one vm's needs.